 Worms are the most versatile bait in the walleye angler’s arsenal.
 Crawlers work in the cold water of spring and fall, and during the hottest days of summer.
 They catch walleye in rivers and lakes.
 These fish like the smell, look, and feel of a worm.
 Yet many anglers, weaned on television fishing shows and endless super-lure infomercials, consider live-worm fishing passe, even vaguely dirty.
 To each their own, but if there aren’t a couple of dozen nightcrawlers in your cooler when you head out walleye fishing at night, you’re at a disadvantage.
-Here are a few worm tricks to increase your catch.
+Here are a few worm tricks to increase your catch in Northwest Ontario.

 Worms wiggle and squirm pretty well, which is one reason walleye seem to like them, but when used to tip a jig, a worm imitates a dancing minnow, a flitting crayfish, or a swimming nymph.
 On Lake Erie, nightcrawlers have been used for years as sweeteners on weight-forward spinner jigs like the Erie-Dearie.
 The crawler is threaded nose first on to the hook and slid on to the shaft, allowing just a section of the tail to trail enticingly behind the lure.
 This same technique can be used on a bare jig head.

 Split-tailing is a great trick to add even more movement to a jig.
 Impale a full nightcrawler directly in the middle with the hook.
 Leave the two ends of the worm to hang down enticingly, creating a double dose of wiggle.
 When split-tailing a jig, the shank of the hook is primarily free, so you can still add a small rubber grub for colour, scent, or bulk.